 - Hatim Husain

-Associate Clinical Professor, Medicine.
-Authored (or co-authored) 35 research publications.
+Associate Clinical Professor, Medicine, Vc-health Sciences-schools.
+Authored (or co-authored) 37 research publications

 - accepting new patients